daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

 ---

-The analysis shows that overall network availability remains consistently high across all site types, with most values close to or exceeding the SLA target (99.99%).

-However, GSM sites exhibit slightly lower availability compared to other site types, particularly in February, indicating higher sensitivity to power-related disruptions.

-Data Centers and Submarine sites demonstrate near-perfect availability, reflecting stronger resilience, likely due to more robust energy backup systems.

-Overall, while the network performs well, performance is not uniform, and certain site types represent higher operational risk.

-This analysis focuses on energy-driven availability, highlighting the impact of power conditions on service performance.

-- Overall Availability remains close to SLA targets.

----
-## Executive Summary

-The analysis reveals that network availability is generally high (~99.8%), but service disruptions are concentrated in specific site types, particularly GSM sites.

 Key insights:
 - GSM sites contribute the most to service downtime.
 - Voltage drops below the critical threshold (43V) directly correlate with service outages.
 - Some site types do not meet their SLA targets despite high overall availability.

-This dashboard enables quick identification of high-risk sites and supports proactive maintenance decisions.
+- Overall Availability remains close to SLA targets.

+---

 ### 2. Incident Impact